idvorkin/idvorkin.github.io/_d/SustainableWork.md

 **Really, you do this?** Like everyone else, my goals are aspirational and sometimes I miss.
 But I highly value feedback and expect my co-workers to hold me accountable when I'm not doing it.

 **How many hours do you work a week?** My goal is to work 40-50 hours.
-I will not check e-mail on the evenings or weekends, but I do spend a bunch of time on professional development like coding side projects and reading books on emotional intelligence.
+I will not check e-mail on the evenings or weekends, but I do spend time on professional development like coding side projects and reading books on leadership.
+An important note - I don't ask my team how much they work, I ask them what did they accomplished.

-**What's a typical work day?** I'm a morning person, and like to roll out of bed at 5am and start working by 5:30.
-I try to get in 2 hour block from 5:30-7:30am.
-At 7:30 I walk my son to school, then bike to work.
-I'm at work by 9am, and then work till 4pm.
-Once I leave, I'm strict about unplugging.
-Unless there's a fire, I will not check e-mail or work from home.
-Because this has me working 45 hours/week, I have no guilt leaving in the middle of the day for my daughters dance performances, or to catch up with a friend who's visiting town.

 **Have you ever burned out?** Yes.
 I've burned out 3 times in my career.
 The first time, I just became a senior developer, just had my first child, and just bought my first house.
 The second time, I put my team in a position where they were setup for failure, and I didn't know how to declare success and move on.
 The third time, I didn't realize I was operating under extremely unrealistic expectations and didn't have support structure I needed.
 I'll go into details on these situations in a future blog post(tbd).